-The directors have identified and assessed the following principal risks:
+The directors have identified and assessed other principal risks:

 - Over reliance on non recurring funding. - Compliance with company, health and safety, employment law and other legislation within the Republic of Ireland. - -The economy in which raising funds can be challenging c.
-Surplus/ (Deficit)
+Surplus